How can we help?

 How do I request my data?

-Under CCPA and GDPR, you have the right to request all personal information Wiser holds about you.
-Submit a data request through your account settings or email privacy@wiser.ai with your name and account details.
-We'll respond within 45 days with a downloadable file containing all your data in a portable format.
-The request is free; multiple requests in a 12-month period may incur a reasonable fee.
-You also have the right to correct inaccurate data or request deletion (subject to legal retention requirements).
+Under California's CCPA and CPRA (and other applicable privacy laws), you have the right to request all personal information Wiser Workplace holds about you.
+Submit a data request by emailing privacy@wiserworkplace.com with your name and account details.
+We will respond within 45 days with a portable file containing your data.
+The request is free; multiple requests in a 12-month period may incur a reasonable fee per the statute.
+You also have the right to correct inaccurate data or request deletion, subject to legal retention requirements.

 Is the platform CCPA compliant?